Double the Line

 The role will be selected based on the parameters of the project with potential candidates identiﬁed by the production or post production company.
 The goal of this is for the companies to invest in the building of careers and apprenticeship training over a period of several jobs to ensure the needed experience is received.
 The agency and the client would commit to covering the cost of the selected role, thereby doubling the line.

 The AICP has been featuring a monthly webinar series entitled, AICP’s Commitment to Change.
 Each month, multiple organizations doing work in the industry to increase D&I are spotlighted and present their organizations.
+You can also look at the Talent Resources page found here.
 We suggest starting here and reaching out to the AICP Equity and Inclusion Committee if you need assistance getting started.

 For instance, an agency or client would commit to spending $15k and the production company could suggest they double the line for the producer.
 Whether it’s someone coming from television, or a producer that they have been working with in music videos and want to continue their training.
 The agency or client would agree, thereby allowing a BIPOC producer to work alongside the commercial producer in a paid capacity.